scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * If not, troubleshoot cause and proceed to next step

 Once you you have successful endpoint tests, proceed to create the migration task

+**Create The Database Migration Task**
+* From the Database Migration Service dashboard
+* Select Database migration tasks
+* Select Create task
+* Enter a name for Task identifier
+* From the Replication instance dropdown menu, select the replication instance you have created earlier
+* From the Source database endpoint, select the source EC2 endpoint
+* From the Target database endpoint, select the target RDS endpoint
+* From the Migration typ, select Migrate existing data
+* In the Task settings panel, Editing mode, select Wizard
+*